wswager/san_bay_tel/README.md

 ***
 # Conclusion

-**Based on the metrics calculated ans the valuation of the metrics stated based on the business problem, XG Boost performed best of all of the models tested.**
+**Based on the metrics calculated and the valuation of the metrics stated based on the business problem, XG Boost performed best of all of the models tested.**
 ***
 ## Feature Importance
 ![xgb_feature_importance.png](https://github.com/wswager/san_bay_tel/blob/main/images/feature_importance/xgb_feature_importance.png)